your-ko/link-validator/README.md

 ## Security
 Tokens are read from env vars only and used to call the GitHub API for validation.

+PAT and Enterprise PAT should both handle the authentication.

 ## Versioning